wranglezone/stbl/tests/testthat/_snaps/to_fct.md

       wrapped_to_fct(letters[1:5], levels = c("a", "c"), to_na = "b")
     Condition
       Error in `wrapped_to_fct()`:
       !
-All values of `val` must be present in `levels` or `to_na`. i Disallowed values: d and e
+Each value of `val` must be in the expected levels. i Allowed levels: "a" and "c".
-      i Allowed values: a and c
-      i Values that will be converted to `NA`: b
+      i Values that are converted to `NA`: "b". x Unexpected values: "d" and "e".

 # to_fct() respects allow_null (#62)